 Ngāti Apa, Ngā Wairiki, Ngā Rauru, Ngāti Tūwharetoa, Whanganui | Pou, Whānau Ora

-Through her work in and outside of Parliament, she was able to significantly and positively affect the lives of countless others.
-She established the first Community and Voluntary Sector office introduced the Treaty of Waitangi clause into the Health and Disability Act, and promoted the uptake of cultural competency as a basic standard right across the health sector.
+Through her work in and outside of parliament, she was able to significantly and positively affect the lives of many.
+She established the first Community and Voluntary Sector office, introduced the Treaty of Waitangi clause into the Health and Disability Act, and promoted the uptake of cultural competency as a basic standard across the health sector.
 Her contributions towards the prevention of rheumatic fever and wide-ranging tobacco reform have seen her highly acclaimed on the international stage.

 Emeritus Professor Sir Mason Durie